Priesemann-Group/covid19_inference/README.md

 If you want to use the code, we recommend to look at our [documentation](https://covid19-inference-forecast.readthedocs.io/en/latest/).

 **We are looking for support** to help us with analyzing other countries and to extend to an hierarchical regional model.
 We might get additional funding for that.
-Everyone is welcome to join our information session on Zoom on Thursday 16th at 13:00.
-We will publish the Zoom address here on Thursday at 12:00.
+If you missed our first meeting, you are welcome to join our information session on Zoom on Tuesday 21th at 13:00.
+We will publish the Zoom address here on Tuesday at 12:00.

 ### Please take notice of our [disclaimer](DISCLAIMER.md).